HFOSSedu/GitKit/.kit/README.md

     cd cs101
     ```

     > **NOTE:** You'll need a separate clone for each instance you plan to deploy.
 Your local clone will become your instructor control for the instance.

-3. Switch to the Instructor branch.

-    ```bash
-    git switch Instructor
-    ```

-> **NOTE:** If you are not using the devcontainer, you can skip ahead to step 8.
+    > **NOTE:** If you are not using the devcontainer, you can skip ahead to step 7.

-4. If not yet running (look for the Docker Whale in your system tray or use the command line to [Check whether Docker is running](https://docs.docker.com/config/daemon/#check-whether-docker-is-running)), start Docker and wait for it to be ready.
+3. If not yet running (look for the Docker Whale in your system tray or use the command line to [Check whether Docker is running](https://docs.docker.com/config/daemon/#check-whether-docker-is-running)), start Docker and wait for it to be ready.

-5. Open the root of the project in VS Code.
+4. Open the root of the project in VS Code.
 If you have VS Code installed in your system's path (see VS Code install instructions for [Windows](https://code.visualstudio.com/docs/setup/windows), [macOS](https://code.visualstudio.com/docs/setup/mac), and [Linux](https://code.visualstudio.com/docs/setup/linux)), this can be done with the following command (the dot at the end of the line in the following instruction is intentional and important; it represents the current directory).

     ```bash
     code .
     ```

     > **TIP:** If VS Code asks you to install Python, you can ignore this because the development container will do this for you.

-6. When VS Code asks if you would like to "reopen in container", do so.
+5. When VS Code asks if you would like to "reopen in container", do so.
 If you miss it, click the `><` in the lower left corner and select the "reopen in container".

-7. Start a terminal in VS Code; one way to do this is to press CTRL+`  (the grave accent key; usually it's left of the 1-key).
+6. Start a terminal in VS Code; one way to do this is to press CTRL+`  (the grave accent key; usually it's left of the 1-key).

-8. Run create_instance.py
+7. Run create_instance.py

     ```bash
     .kit/bin/create_instance.py YOUR_TOKEN [ORG/]REPO